GTK-teaching/bl5632-nf-lenski/README.md

 - This should run with `nextflow run main.nf -profile awsbatch --input data/samplesheet.csv`
 - The result should be just the channel containing the example files

+## Fastqc and trimming.

+Decided to see if a FASTQC_TRIMGALORE subworkflow (from cutandrun) would work.

+This seems to work, and makes for another good tag point.

+## tag 01-TrimGalore

+If you check out this tag you should be able to run with `nextflow run main.nf -profile awsbatch --input data/samplesheet.csv``
+- This version should place the trimmed results and fastqc results into the outdir.
+- This version records software versions.